College of Engineering and Computer Sciences

 Undecided Major

 Students are welcome to select undecided as a major; however, students in CECS begin taking classes in the major field of study their freshman year.
-Students who have selected undecided as a major and are Junior level status or above, 60 credit hours or more, must declare a major in order to register for the next semester of courses.
-The necessary paperwork is available in the CECS Dean’s office.
+Students who have selected undecided as a major with 45 or more earned CH of coursework must declare a major (and meet that major's admission requirements) to register for the next semester of courses.
+The necessary forms are available in the CECS Dean’s office.

 Core Curriculum